mkmuniz/Stormy/README.md

-# Typescript-Games-Website
+# Stormy

+**What is?**

+ Stormy is a web site created to rate web browser games available in internet, with game description, image, genre & title.

 **1 - First Step**

  Clone the repository and open it with a code editor.

 **2 - Second Step**

- Open a terminal in games-api folder and type:
+ Open a terminal in `front` folder and type:

  `npm install`